ofallonlabs/saeedmirshekari/_src/blog/2022-05-17-data-science-job-market-for-immigrants-with-higher-education-in-the-usa.md

 Research has disclosed just how strong this demand is and how big the gap is between companies’ needs and the supply of data science skills.

-Custom solutions are now available to help individuals new to the tech industry or transitioning career into data science begin a successful career without having to go to school to get a degree.
-These solutions that has been proven to work effectively include:
+Custom solutions are now available to help people new to the tech business or transitioning into data science start a successful career without having to go through college.
+These are solutions that have been demonstrated to work.
+They include:

 * 1-on-1 Mentoring programs
 * Training Programs